JoniHonkanen/ucs-llm-local-helper-bot/readme.md

 3. create .env file with own keys for openai and tavily
    1. OPENAI_API_KEY
    2. TAVILY_API_KEY
+4. create config.ini file (you can look example from config.example.ini) and fill the required parts (database information etc.)
-4. start program (with chainlit) -> chainlit run main.py
+5. start program (with chainlit) -> chainlit run main.py

 ### Nice to know